leifcr/switch_access/README.md

 ## License

-This work is under the FreeBSD License.
+This work is under either a GPL License or a Commercial license.
+For commercial usage, please contact (leifcr@gmail.com)

-As this is *free* for use in other products, please consider sending me a gadget if you charge your customers.